dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 The are two ways to do that:

 1st way:
-* Github: Create your repo on github and copy the repo URL
+* Github: Create your repo on github and copy the repo HTTPS URL
 * VS Code: initialize repo > commit > command palette > add remote repo > push (either from 'push' or via 'publish' at the bottom)

 2nd way:
 * Integrate the two steps above via VS Code (it prerequires that you have already linked your GitHub on VS Code)
-    * VS Code: source control > open foler (to create a workspace directory) > add e.g. your README.md file > Initialize Repository > commit your changes (i.e. your README.md file) > Publish to Github and choose public or private repo (there's no need to initialize the repo on GitHub, since this will automatically be created there)
+    * VS Code: source control > open foler (to create a workspace directory) > 'new file' to add e.g. your README.md file > Publish to Github and choose public or private repo and your selected files to upload (there's no need to initialize the repo on GitHub, since this will automatically be created there)

 ------